March of the Dinosaurs: Plot

-The next day, the Edmontosaurus and Pachyrhinosaurus herds move south for the winter towards Alberta, while Edmontonia stays behind.
-She's way too heavy and her armoured body has been storing fat to last her through the long lean months of cold.
-Meanwhile, Patch and the Troodons are feasting on the dead female Edmontosaurus when the Gorgosaurus appears.
+The next day, the Edmontosaurus and Pachyrhinosaurus herds join forces and move south for the winter towards Alberta, while the Edmontonia stays behind due to her heavy armor.
+She has also been storing fat to last her through the long lean months of cold.
+Meanwhile, Patch and the Troodons are feasting on the dead male Edmontosaurus when the Gorgosaurus appears.
 The tyrannosaur scares the troodontids away, but is wounded in the fight, and Patch is frustrated and must work harder to find prey.
-Far away, the dinosaur herd is moving on, until Scar sees a dark shadows, which turns out to be a flock of scavenging Quetzalcoatlus, which feed on the dying herd members that could not keep pace.
-A blizzard arrives and Scar collapses, but an older male arrives and helps him to keep moving through the blizzard.
+Far away, the dinosaur herd is moving on, until a blizzard arrives and Scar collapses, but an older male arrives and helps him to keep moving through the blizzard.
 They continue on walking and don't realize they are heading into a trap; the ground breaks apart, as they walked onto a frozen sea inlet.
 As the herd struggles to escape the icy water, several get dragged under by mosasaurs known as Prognathodon.
 Scar has never swum before, but he is pushed in and starts to swim for the shore.
 Back in Alaska, Patch picks up a bone and heads back to his nest, which he has been building in the hopes of attracting a mate.
-Nearby, The Gorgosaurus finds the Edmontonia outside its lair, but the bite to its leg is badly infected and it goes back into the cave to wait for easier prey to wander close.
+Nearby, The Gorgosaurus finds the Edmontonia outside his lair, but the bite on his leg from his fight with the Troodons is badly infected, and so, he goes back into his cave to wait for easier prey to wander close.